baconjs/bacon.js/README.md

 TODO
 ====

+- Refactor Property.
+Now seems to duplicate a lot of EventStream code.
+Common implementations may be possible by implementing withHandler method to both.
 - Take equality seriosly: how should values be compared in, for instance, distinctUntilChanged
 - Performance tests (compare with RxJs for example)